joshuabootcamp/Project1josh/README.md

  personal ip

 Machines within the network can only be accessed by jump-box with in ancible continer .
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_  my personal ip
+ Which machine did you allow to access your ELK VM?
+What was its IP address? my personal ip

 A summary of the access policies in place can be found in the table below.